joaowars776/Novel-Reader/README.md

 ## What it have?:

-🔹Interface languages: Portuguese, Chinese, English, French, Japanese, Spanish, German and Russian (Default: Automatic)
+🔹Interface languages: Portuguese, Chinese, English, French, Japanese, Spanish, German, Hindi, Italian, Korean and Russian (Default: Automatic)

 🔹Multiple visual themes: Choose your themes that are ideal for reading in light, dark, nighttime, or eye protection environments.